Ian Malcolm (Jurassic Park): Reception

 Goldblum's portrayal as Ian Malcolm was lauded by fans and critics.
 Malcolm is the most popular character in the franchise, and is one of Goldblum's most popular roles.
 Goldblum was nominated for a Saturn Award for Best Supporting Actor for his portrayal in Jurassic Park alongside Wayne Knight as Dennis Nedry, but both lost to Lance Henriksen in Hard Target.
 Goldblum was also nominated for a Blockbuster Entertainment Award for Favorite Actor - SciFi for his role in The Lost World: Jurassic Park.

 Goldblum's lack of screen time and over marketing in Jurassic World: Fallen Kingdom was criticized by fans of the franchise, who had felt like the marketing for the film relied too heavily on featuring Goldblum's return as Ian Malcolm, only for the actor to appear in only two short scenes at the start and very end of the film.
-Timothy Donohoo of Comic Book Resources was critical of Malcolm's characterization in Dominion, calling the film his worst appearance in the series.
+Timothy Donohoo of Comic Book Resources was critical of Malcolm's characterization in Jurassic World Dominion, calling the film his worst appearance in the series.
 Donohoo wrote that while the first two films depict Malcolm as "a cynical voice of reason", Dominion "reduces him to a source for inane comedy", opining that Goldblum essentially played himself.

 Legacy

-Ian Malcolm has gone on to become one of Goldblum's most iconic and frequently referenced characters.
+Ian Malcolm is one of Goldblum's most iconic and frequently referenced characters.
 Malcolm and another character, Dr. Henry Wu, have appeared in four films throughout the series, more than any other characters.
 Malcolm has been referenced in different dinosaur studies, as well as his line, "Life finds a way".
 The quote has become synonymous with the Jurassic Park franchise as well as with Goldblum himself.
 The character also reinvigorated an interest in chaos theory, due to a scene where Malcolm flirts with Ellie Sattler while discussing it.

 A scene from the first film where Malcolm appears with his shirt open has been widely noted by Goldblum as the primary reason the character was established as a sex symbol, with the pose serving as the subject of many tattoos, Internet memes, a Funko toy figure, as well as receiving a statue in Potters Fields Park in London.